 “Obviously as a forward you get judged on scoring goals.
 It is always the best feeling in the world.
 For me that is special on a personal note because Teddy is a player I used to watch as a kid.
 He was a fantastic player and a great goalscorer for club and country so I’m happy with that.”

 The game against Maribor proved very successful for Defoe.
 With the return of Emmanuel Adebayor to the team there was pressure on Defoe.
 He gave the perfect striker’s response, however, by scoring to remind Andre Villas-Boas why he had selected him for the team in the first place and even better, it was a hat-trick.
 The three goals also saw him progress up the Tottenham list of goalscorers in European competitions.
 At the start of the evening he was in fourth place.
 His first goal took him into joint second position level with Alan Gilzean and Martin Peters.
 His next two strikes put him into second place with 15 goals and on course for the number one spot held by Martin Chivers who has scored 22.
-The 6 Europa League goals this season have taken Defoe level with Chivers on 22 goals.
+The 7 Europa League goals this season have taken Defoe ahead of Chivers and on to 23 goals.

 Tottenham’s European Goalscorers List